 Kids love presents and Hanukkah and Christmas is around the corner!

 Because the Jewish calendar is a lunar one and not a solar one, it falls during different times of year on our Gregorian calendar.
 But is always the same date in Israel!

-This year, the first night of Hanukkah falls on Saturday, December 24th.
-That means that Jewish families in America will be celebrating both Hanukkah at the same exact time Christians will be celebrating Christmas.
-We all get to celebrate together this year!
+This year, the first night of Hanukkah falls on Tuesday, December 12th.
 For Jewish parents, that means searching for the top holiday gifts at the same time those are shopping for Christmas.
 We will all be looking for the Black Friday and Cyber Monday sales.

 Since I have to shop for my children and other family members with young children, here is a list of the top Christmas/Hanukkah gifts that children of any faith will be clamoring for this holiday season.

 Our children are inundated with commercials whenever they watch television.
 The attractive advertisements are of course, created to help separate parents from their hard earned money.
 Advertising campaigns create a want for a toy where there was not one before.

 And of course, the more a child wants a toy, the more challenging it will be for parents to find.